Amritds/SwingTrader/README.md

 ### Strategy:
  <img src="./fpt.png">

 **swing_trader.py** implements a the trading strategy visualiszed in the image above.
-The price-action premise is that a deteriorating stock that swings suddenly upwards and then falls, has a good chance of swinging upwards again.
+The price-action premise is that a deteriorating stock that swings suddenly upwards and then falls has a good chance of swinging upwards again.

 The top-10-day-gainer stock-list is pulled from yahoo-finance continuously after ```SWING_TRADER_START_TIME``` has elapsed on a trading day.
 If a top-gainer stock in the list has a history of a loosing streak (i.e the stock price has swung upwards suddenly), then it is marked for tracking.
 Multiple stocks can be tracked simultaneously.